Peeptrade Review – Our Independent, Technical and Professional Opinion

 - View various types of information on a variety of assets, remaining updated through the smartphones App

 - Share and tap into the community opinions on the related assets

 - Connect the Peeptrade platform to your broker in order to open new positions directly from Peeptrade

 - View the composition of his portfolio and his positions

 - Manually replicate the same positions directly from Peeptrade (no automated copy trading service)

 Considerations about Peeptrade Social Trading

-The gain for the Social Trading companies is generated by the spreads you pay each time you replicate an operation, in fact, in these conditions, spreads (ie your costs) are slightly larger than normal.
+The gain for those Social Trading companies is generated by the spreads you pay each time you replicate an operation, in fact, in those conditions, spreads (ie your costs) are usually slightly larger than normal.

-Here you pay only for the information.
-You may be an investor who still call his broker by phone to decide where to invest, and Peeptrade might be just for you.
+With Peeptrade you have a completely free access to the information and the Top Investors’ strategies.
+You may be an investor who still call his broker by phone to decide where to invest, and Peeptrade might just be for you.

-In essence, the Peeptrade concept is certainly interesting.
+In essence, the functioning of the Peeptrade Social Trading service is certainly interesting.